 I’ve shared how I clean and deodorize my microwave and there’s nothing like my homemade fruit fly trap that I use apple cider vinegar as the lure.
 The point is, I love vinegar and still use it for many other household purposes.

 The best hardwood floor cleaner is one of the Bona products.

 I have used vinegar on my old hardwoods in the past, thinking I was making a good eco-friendly choice for my home and family.
 If I wasn’t using a homemade cleaner with vinegar, I was using a steam mop.

 Both will damage your hardwood flooring.
 No wonder my flooring turned so dull in a matter of months.
 I had damaged the finish.

-You won’t notice it the first few times, but trust me, it is not a good choice if you want to keep your hardwood flooring in good shape.
+You won’t notice it the first few times, but trust me, it is not a good choice if you want to keep your hardwood and laminate flooring in good shape.
 I wish I would have known about Bona Hardwood Floor cleaners then and I wish there was more information on what not to use vinegar for.
 Good Housekeeping has a short article with a great list.

 Why Vinegar is NOT your Best Wood Floor Cleaner

 - Vinegar is an acid.
 Even diluted with water it is still acidic enough to eat away at the finish of a floor. pH neutral cleaners are a safe bet for ensuring the finish lasts.

 - Water and wood don’t mix.
 Often, a vinegar and water mixture is applied to the floor with mop and bucket.
 It’s almost impossible to control the amount of water placed on the floor with a standard string or sponge mop and most likely too much water will end up on the floor.
 It’s no secret that water and wood don’t mix so any micro scratches in your floor can absorb the water and potential buckle or peel over time.